fluttercommunity/community/README.md

 ## Getting in contact
 If you've [prepared your packages](#preperation), you can either:
 - **RECOMMENDED**: [Open an issue on the `community` repository.](https://github.com/fluttercommunity/community/issues/new)
-- Contact us in the Flutter Study Group.
+- Contact us in the Study Group.
-- Contact us through the Google Group https://groups.google.com/forum/#!forum/flutter-community or email the group flutter-community@googlegroups.com.

 ### Note to packages owners
 This is only a branding change.
 The idea is to promote the integrity of packages.
 Not all packaged will be accepted.